 Using gel stain on furniture is my go-to method when refinishing furniture.
 It is easier to use than the traditional stains as you don’t have to remove the existing stain.
-You apply the gel stain right over the top of the existing stain without stripping.
+You apply the gel stain over stained wood with very little prep and without stripping.

 Table of contents